dardevelin/dbsglinked/README.md

         if node->data and key are equal, if so cmp must return true and returns the node that was found
 	in case of failure returns null
+	if cmp is null, fail and return null

 #### libglinked_node_t * libglinked_remove_node(libglinked_list_t * list, void * key, bool (*cmp)(void * , void * ));
      	This function receives a list where it uses cmp function to determine